Shweta-dogra/Triweb-Learning/README.md

   - Use of states & props
   - React Routing
   - created backend database and connected  it with react to directly create product and that would be saved in db
+  - created a favourites page to show favourite items